GeorgeMcIntire/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

+List comprehensions are similar to lambda functions in that they are simpler way of executing a common python action and they're apart of functional programming.
+And like lambda functions they usually only occupy one line of code.

+List comprehension example:

+evens = [i for i in range(10) if % 2 == 0]

+Dictionary comprehension example:

+d = {n: n**2 for n in range(5)}

+Set comprehension example:

+d = {n**2 for n in range(5)}

 ---